OxfordSemantic/AdvancedWorkshop/3_3-TransitiveClosure/3_3-TransitiveClosure.md

       [?y, :dependsOn, ?z] .
 ```

-Or, we can use one rule that uses the existing relationships and infers more of them:
+Or, as is often instinctive, just create a purely transitive property that relies only on itself:

 ```
-   [?x, :dependsOn, ?z] :-
+[?x, :dependsTransitively, ?y] :-
-      [?x, :dependsOn, ?y] ,
+    [?x, :dependsOn, ?y] .

+[?x, :dependsTransitively, ?z] :-
+    [?x, :dependsTransitively, ?y],
-      [?y, :dependsOn, ?z] .
+    [?y, :dependsTransitively, ?z] .
 ```

-This rule will end up considering many more facts than the previous one, making it significantly less efficient.
+These rule will end up considering many more facts than the previous one, making it significantly less efficient.

 We'll use this simple data to show how the rule sets perform differently: